Here is a list of common terms and definitions related to the practice of Chaos Engineering.

 The practice of restoring an organization’s IT operations after a disruptive event, such as a natural disaster.
 Disaster recovery uses defined formal procedures (the Disaster Recovery Plan, DRP) along with the BCP for responding to major outages with the goal of bringing infrastructure and applications back online as soon as possible.

-A Gremlin attack that consumes disk space.
-Disk attacks will help you determine how your systems and applications behave when storage space is limited or unavailable.
+A Gremlin experiment that consumes disk space.
+Disk experiments will help you determine how your systems and applications behave when storage space is limited or unavailable.
 They can also help validate dynamic storage provisioning systems, such as database sharding and persistent volumes in Kubernetes.
-Disk attacks can answer questions such as:
+Disk experiments can answer questions such as:

 - Do we have alerts set up to tell us when disk usage is close to capacity?
 Is the lead time long enough?